vfarcy/My-lab/forum.md

 Forum
 =====

-This board is intended for general discussion I'm notified upon new messages.
+This board is intended for general discussion.
+I'm notified upon new messages.

 [gimmick:disqus](mymdwiki)